 In many homes, our televisions are on for many hours of the day.
 While not as power-hungry as appliances like air conditioners or washing machines, it’s important to know how much electricity your TV uses when you’re looking at your whole home’s energy usage.

-Key takeaways about powering a TV
+Key takeaways about TV wattage

 - On average, TVs use 50 to 200 watts of electricity – this number is highly dependent on the model you have.